-City Council directs contract negotiations to begin with City Manager finalist
+City Council will consider employment agreement with City Manager finalist on March 9

 King has served as City Manager of Coronado, California since 2010, and has 36 years of local government experience, which includes 25 years as a City Manager at cities throughout California.
 King holds a Master of Public Administration and bachelor’s degree from California State University, Fresno.
 Read his resume and the "first year game plan" he was tasked with preparing as part of the selection process.

 The public was invited to a virtual event, held on Feb.
 10, during which King answered questions submitted by community members.
 The event recording can be viewed here.

 In July 2020, the City Council began the process of hiring a new City Manager.
 The City engaged Strategic Government Resources, Inc. (SGR) to conduct a national recruitment for candidates.
 SGR is a search firm that specializes in public sector management, and SGR has supported several key previous recruitments for the City of Bainbridge Island (most notably the recent selection of our new Police Chief and the previous City Manager search in 2012.)

 The City Council worked with SGR to develop a position profile to describe the ideal candidate and qualifications, and to convey the key community values and long-range goals of Bainbridge Island.
 This profile is used to publicize the opening to potential candidates regionally and nationally.
 In August, the City Council sought public input to inform the development of the position profile, asking for suggestions relating to desirable qualities for applicants, or ideas about what candidates should know about Bainbridge Island.
 Read the public comments here, and the City Council comments on the draft position profile here.
 The City Council approved the final position profile at their Sept.
 15 meeting.